CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 21.2.=[02/Bit/Ssec_11]

-21.3.0.sec=For the sake of certainty, the Employee’s Base Salary is the rate of pay payable to the Employee for the ordinary hours of work, and does not include:
+21.3.0.sec=For the sake of certainty, the Employee's Base Salary is the rate of pay payable to the Employee for the ordinary hours of work, and does not include:

 21.3.1.sec=incentive-based payments and bonuses;